 Are you considering starting a weight loss journey of your own?

-Positivity: Adopt an Adventurous Attitude about Your Weight Loss Journey
+Positivity and How to Adopt an Adventurous Attitude about Your Weight Loss Journey

 - You’re not trying to shame yourself into conforming to society’s ideals of the perfect physique.

-Everyone wants to look better naked – that’s simply a natural part of human psychology.
+Everyone wants to look better naked – that’s a natural part of human psychology.
 It feels congruous and satisfying to look as strong on the outside as you feel on the inside.